frankiempike/frankiempike/README.md

 - 👋 Hi, I’m @frankiempike
 - 👀 I’m interested in data science, journalism, and democracy.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m adept at Python, SQL, and R.
 - 💞️ I’m looking to collaborate on studying how consolidation of media companies impacts coverage.
-- 📫 You can reach me at itsfrankiemae@gmail.com
+- 📫 You can reach me at frankiep@umich.edu.

 <!---
 frankiempike/frankiempike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.